Skip to main content

 • “From the opening mission, where you’re jumping out of a plane with guns blazing, it makes it clear that this isn’t a serious crime drama—it’s pure over-the-top mayhem.”

-• “The game surpassed my expectations when I bought it; I was hoping for a decent main campaign and got an even funnier and entertaining one, with unpredictable events that make every mission more fun than the previous one.”
+• “The game surpassed my superior expectations when I bought it, I was hoping to get a decent main campaign and I got even a funnier and entertaining one, everything that happens on a mission is as unpredictable as it could be and that makes every mission more fun than the previous one, the remastered graphics are amazing compared to the classic version of this game and on top of all that the game has a unique sense of humor that I love.”

-• “The missions suck - a not insignificant amount of missions are just forced activities (mini-games/side-quests) without added context 'go do this' or 'you need to train', quite a few missions have their flow ruined by pointlessly jumping between cutscene and gameplay.”
+• “The missions suck – a not insignificant amount of missions are just forced activities (mini-games/side-quests) without added context 'go do this' or 'you need to train', quite a few missions have their flow ruined by pointlessly jumping between cutscene and gameplay, like cutscene or loading screen, run or shoot enemies for 15 seconds and another cutscene or loading screen.”

 • graphics